United Kingdom

 Online Safety Act 2023

-Empowers Ofcom to require platforms to scan for CSAM on encrypted services using “accredited technology” — which does not yet exist without undermining encryption.
+Empowers Ofcom to require platforms to scan for CSAM on encrypted services using “accredited technology” that does not yet exist without undermining encryption.
 The provision is deferred until “technically feasible” but remains on the statute books.
 Signal, Apple, and WhatsApp warned they would leave the UK market rather than comply.[14]

 Historical: Section 94 Telecom Act 1984